shipreq/shipreq/Infrastructure/terraform/README.md

 * `modules/ecs-ebs` - Terraform *module* to allow each EC2 in a cluster, a persistent EBS volume.

+* `modules/ecs-monitoring` - Terraform *module* to add a bunch of daemon monitoring containers to an ECS cluster.

 * `modules/shipreq-env` - Configurable Terraform *module* to create a ShipReq runtime environment.
                           Depends on `init` and `global`.